amitlisha/HexaGen/docs/USAGE.md

 # Usage Guide
 Welcome to the Hexagons usage guide.
-In this guide we provide detailed instructions on how to use the most important features of our Python project, complete with code examples.
+This guide provides detailed instructions on how to use the `HexaGen.py` module, complete with code examples and visuals to help you get started.

-The purpose of this project is to allow translation of instructions given in natural language into code.

 ### Constants
 The `constants.py` file contains the following constants that are used throughout the project: